 The absence of personal care and attention to the emotional needs of children has raised concerns about the boarders' psychological health.
 Ye Jingzhong, a professor at China Agriculture University, expressed his opinion about boarding schools, saying "deficiency of constant fiscal support leads these boarding schools into a vicious circle.
 Some schools do not have designated professional teachers in charge of the dormitory management.
 Even the designated teachers can hardly have deep communication with students, leaving students short of psychological nurture.
 Many students even play hooky because boarding school life is boring."

-According to the results of The Nutrition and Health Status of the Chinese People, "49.6% rural children suffer from Vitamin A deficiencies".
-In many poor rural areas more than 50 percent of students suffer from iron deficiencies and other micro-nutrient problems.
+In addition to psychological state, the physical condition of boarding school students is also a concern.
+According to The Nutrition and Health Status of the Chinese People report, 49.6 percent of rural children suffer from Vitamin A deficiency.
+In many poor rural areas, more than half of students also suffer from iron deficiency and other micro-nutrient problems.
 Many students who live in dormitories do not have access to adequate health care and hygiene.
-There are also reports of high rates of communicable diseases are also reported.
+High rates of communicable diseases are also reported.

 Unfortunately, although there is a lot of rhetoric surrounding these issues, little hard evidence has been collected about the nature of the new boarding school facilities and the services they supply to rural students.
 The REAP team gathered the first empirical evidence on boarding schools in rural China in one of REAP's earliest studies, a 2006 survey of 36 primary schools in 12 towns in northwestern China.
 The survey data revealed a number of significant problems.
 Shockingly, boarding school managers had little knowledge about children's emotional and physical needs.
 Only 15 percent of primary boarding schools provided three meals everyday, leaving most young children responsible for at least some of their own meals.
 Those that did provide meals typically supplied an inadequate diet.